FAIR Buyer Guide

 • Request a written scope covering deliverable format, effective date, inspection format, timeline, revision policy, and fee boundaries.

-Use local search without getting trapped by it
+Use local search correctly

 • Use FAIR match when the antique is part of a larger estate or the safest category route is unclear.

-Prepare a quote-ready scope
+Prepare a quote-ready packet

 • Can FAIR help if I do not know which antique specialty I need?
 Yes.
 Use FAIR directory, city, specialty, and match routes to compare profile signals, fee transparency, standards language, and whether the assignment needs a local generalist, a category specialist, or both.